jgraley/inferno-cpp2v/src/node/node_interface.md

  - positive if `*this` is _after_ `*candidate`;
  - zero otherwise.

-`order_property` should be checked: if `STRICT` then a strict ordering shouold be implemented, even if this requires comparison of pointers.
+`order_property` should be checked: if `STRICT` then a strict ordering should be implemented, even if this requires comparison of pointers.
 If `REPEATABLE`, only repeatable comparisons should be included.

 ### 3.3 `Itemiser`